datatong/js-rps/README.md

-# JavaScript Rock, paper, scissors game!
+# JavaScript rock, paper, scissors game!
 Uses variables, conditions, functions, and an understanding of scopes to make the game work.